-- Click the smaller circle.

-- · Choose Edit>Edit Objects.

-- · Click the word diameter in the Edit Objects dialog box.

-- Type .75 and press ENTER or RETURN.
+- Choose Edit>Edit Objects or right click and choose the Edit Objects option from the context menu. - Click the word diameter in the Edit Objects dialog box. - Type .75 and press ENTER or RETURN.

 The original circle is redrawn with a .75-inch diameter.